Biden makes his economic case in deep-red South Carolina, says his policies add jobs in GOP states

 The White House has repeatedly castigated Republicans for voting against the legislation and for efforts to claw back tax incentives it contained, arguing that the efforts would hurt their own constituents.

 “I made a commitment that I’d be president for all Americans,” Biden said.
 “I’ve kept my promise.
-In fact, some analysis has said that laws I’ve signed are going to do more to help red America than blue America.
+In fact, some analyses have said that laws I’ve signed are going to do more to help red America than blue America.
 That’s OK with me, because we’re all Americans.”

 The nonpartisan Congressional Budget Office initially estimated that the law would reduce deficits by $238 billion over 10 years.
 It contains about $400 billion worth of spending and tax incentives related to clean energy and the environment, but the popularity of the climate-related tax breaks suggests that spending will be higher than initially forecast and possibly reduce the estimated deficit savings.